Frequently Asked Questions

 The only real protection against theft of Intellectual Property is complete secrecy.
 Although this is not exactly simple to implement and manage, it is a viable means of protection.

-The first level of protection is using Non Disclosure Agreements to legally shield against the unauthorized leaking of confidential information.
-You can find more information about our NDA here.
+The first level of protection is using Non Disclosure Agreements (NDA) to legally shield against the unauthorized leaking of confidential information.
+The people who are (closely) involved with our developments, are under NDA.

-One of the most renowned companies that use this method is Coca-Cola: the recipe is not patented but protected by a very convoluted setup of several people each having a small part of the information.
+One of the most renowned companies that use this method of secrecy, is Coca-Cola: the recipe of their product is not patented, but protected by a very convoluted setup of several people, each having a small part of the information.

 Why is MIND|CONSTRUCT not using Artificial Neural Networks (ANN) and Deep Learning

-Artificial General Intelligence needs several functionalities that are currently not available, and not even on the horizon of Deep Learning with ANN's.
+Artificial General Intelligence needs several functionalities that are currently not available, and not even on the horizon of Deep Learning with ANN's (including Large Language Models).
 Examples of these functionalities are the ability to learn across Knowledge Domains, building a complex world model with Commonsense Knowledge, Causal Reasoning and Unsupervised Learning from Sparse Datasets.

 For the development of Artificial General Intelligence it is therefore not a great (or even good) strategy to pursue this with Artificial Neural Networks (ANN) and Deep Learning approaches.
-It is believed in the AI community that we need a Radical New Idea to build a real AGI.
+It is believed in the AI community that we need a Radical New Idea to build a real AGI, and the ASTRID-system represents such a radical idea.

 What makes ASTRID different from other AI approaches

 ASTRID is built upon the Symbolic AI paradigm (but with important new additions).
-It is a long-standing belief that the human brain processes symbolic information and new discoveries and insights that emerged in Neural Science over the last decade has shown strong evidence for this idea.
+It is a long-standing belief that the human brain processes symbolic information, and new discoveries and insights that emerged in Neural Science over the last decade have shown strong evidence for this idea.

 It is a common belief that Symbolic AI can not be made self-learning